kahilav2/twitter-dashboard-on-akash/README.md

 https://docs.akash.network/cli/deployment#create-the-deployment-configuration

 You will use deploy.yaml file in this repository for deployment.
-You need to specify the TWITTER_KEY, DATABASE_URL, TWITTER_IDS.
-TWITTER_KEY is the authentication key of your Twitter developer account (get it here https://developer.twitter.com/).
-TWITTER_IDS is a string of twitter identifiers that you want display, separated with a space (no quotation marks).
+In deploy.yaml, you need to specify the TWITTER_KEY, DATABASE_URL, TWITTER_IDS environment variables.

+TWITTER_KEY is the authentication key of your Twitter developer account, which is needed to access the Twitter APIs.
+You can apply for a developer account here https://developer.twitter.com/.

+TWITTER_IDS is contains the twitter identifiers that you want display, as a string, Twitter identifiers separated with a space (without quotation marks).

 DATABASE_URL is where Twitter Dashboard gets its initial data in the form of a sqlite database.
 The file needs to be hosted on the public internet at the time of deployment.
 The schema for the database can be seen in db-schema.sql.

 ```
   image: kahilav1/twitter-dashboard-on-akash